KTWV: End of the Mighty Met

 Valentine's Day 1987 would be known as the "St. Valentine's Day Massacre" for Los Angeles rock fans.
 The last hour featured sentimental songs "My Generation" by The Who and "You're All I've Got Tonight" by The Cars, and California-inspired songs "L.A.
 Woman" by The Doors and "Hotel California" by The Eagles wrapped around classic KMET IDs by Tom Donahue and B. Mitchel Reed.
 Nearly 19 years of rock came to an end with "Funeral for a Friend" by Elton John, "Born to Run" by Bruce Springsteen, and then the second half of the Abbey Road medley by The Beatles with "Golden Slumbers", "Carry That Weight" and then ending with (appropriately) "The End".

 The fired KMET jocks were given the chance to give a full goodbye to listeners via on-air tributes from their former rivals KLOS and KLSX.
 They then were split between those two and KSCA, which would be launched by Gene Autry's Golden West Broadcasters that fall.
 KSCA and future eclectic rock station KSWD (which notably had multiple on-air tributes to KMET during its run) would both pay tribute to KMET's closing by themselves closing with Abbey Road with the former repeating KMET's closing (and signing off after playing the hidden finale "Her Majesty") and the latter playing all of Side 2 from "Here Comes the Sun" through "The End".

+It signed off permanently on February 14, 1987 after a 21-year run on air.
+It signed off its album rock format at noon with The Beatles' "Golden Slumbers Medley" (Golden Slumbers / Carry That Weight / The End).

+Tributes

+A KMET sign was shown in the outro of Lupin the 3rd Part III, alongside other locations from Los Angeles at the time.

+On June 21, 2009, Los Angeles radio station KSWD ("The Sound 100.3") announced that on July 10, 2009, it would do a one-day revival of KMET complete with the original airchecks and many of the on-air staff from the station's heyday.
+The Sound had another KMET reunion from November 1 to 3, 2013.